HOOU-TUHH/Pontifex-Hugo/README.md

 # Getting Started

-> If you want to kickstart your own project with Pontifex and HUGO
+> If you want to kick-start your own project with Pontifex and HUGO

-## Kickstart your own application on GitHub
+## Kick-start your own application on GitHub

 * **Import project**: visit https://github.com/new/import and paste the URL `https://collaborating.tuhh.de/hoou-an-der-tuhh-projekte/pontifex/pontifex-hugo.git`
 * **Enable GitHub Actions**: visit the [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository) to manage the repository actions and check the boxes next to